Osmotics Anti-Radical Age Defense Moisture Veil Review

 Review

-Results you may expect from using Osmotics Anti-Radical Age Defense Moisture Veil:
+Does Osmotics Anti-Radical Age Defense Moisture Veil Work?

-Lightly moisturizing: Osmotics Anti-Radical Age Defense Moisture Veil has a moisturizing rating of 2.5 out of 10.
+According to CreamScan analysis, Osmotics Anti-Radical Age Defense Moisture Veil is lightly moisturizing, with a moisturizing rating of 2.5 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of Humectancy and Occlusivity: a low Humectancy of 2.7 out of 10 and a low Occlusivity of 2.3 out of 10.